AradhyaNepal/generic_state_bya2/README.md

     ),

 ```
-Or you might set different value on success, and on error and or loading.
+Or you might set different value on success, and on error and on loading.
 ```
     Text(
       state.when(